wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 # Uses of dentographs

+I hope that dentographs will find many uses.
+I describe on particular one in detail in this article, but there are more to explore:

-In this article I will show, step by step, how to build several kinds of checkerboard and mountain dentographs to visualize and compare the holdings of different libraries.
+* Comparing collections: in this article I will show how to visualize and compare the holdings of different libraries.
 With the code provided you will be able to generate your own with your own data.
-There are more potential uses for dentographs than just visualizing holdings counts, however:

-* Collection usage: dividing circulation counts by holdings give usage ratios, which could be visualized so that the most- and least-used parts of a collection would be instantly visible.
+* Collection usage: dividing circulation counts by holdings give usage ratios, which could be visualized so that the most- and least-used parts of a collection are instantly visible.
 In a checkerboard dentograph, the colours could show the usage; in a mountain dentograph, the height.
+* Interlibrary loan lending and borrowing: this is another kind of usage.
+The number of items borrowed or lent out could be visualized; borrowing could be subtracted from lending to show net intake or outake in a given call number range, which would show where a library's collection was most lacking and where it was better than other libraries.
+Visualizations like this could be most useful in networks of libraries with strong interlibrary loan relationships.
-* Collection overlap and distinctness: what's described here is based on call numbers, but using standard numbers such as ISBNs or LC or OCLC numbers would give a way of calculating the overlap or distinctness between collections.
+* Collection overlap or distinctness: what's described here is based on call numbers, but using standard numbers such as ISBNs or LC or OCLC numbers would give a way of calculating the overlap or distinctness between collections.
 Dentographs could show what percentages of their holdings libraries have in common in different subjects, or how much of one library's collection is unique and not held by other librararies.
-This approach could be particularly useful in consortia, such as for "last copy" holding agreements.
+This approach could be particularly useful in consortia, such as for "last copy" holding agreements, or, at the other end of the scale, for small specialized collections to show that in their specific area they have better holdings than large libraries or consortia.
+* University ranking reports: these usually have small sections about the libraries, giving some numbers about the size of the collections and student satisfaction.
+Dentographs could also be included so that the reader can get a quick impression of collection sizes and strengths.

 # Mathematics and LIS